browserengineering/book/book/animations.md

 Compositing improves performance when subsequent frames of an animation reuse composited layers.
-That's the case here, because the only difference between frames is the `SaveLayer`, which is in the draw display list.
+That's the case here, because the only difference between frames is the `AlphaAndBlend`, which is in the draw display list.

 How exactly to split up the display list is up to the browser.
 Typically, visual effects like opacity are very fast to execute on a GPU,